 - Robotic repair: In some cases your surgeon may be able to use a surgical robot to repair a hernia, using small incisions similar to a laparoscopic surgery.

 At Northern Light Surgical Specialists, we take the time to perform a thorough diagnosis and listen to your concerns and preferences in order to choose the best treatment plan for you.
 If you have any questions, please do not hesitate to contact us at 207.973.8881.

 Our Surgical Robot Technology for Hernia Repair

-In 2020, Northern Light Eastern Maine Medical Center expanded our robotic offerings by upgrading our fleet of surgical robots to include the most recent technology, the DaVinci Xi.
+Northern Light Eastern Maine Medical Center recently expanded our robotic offerings by upgrading our fleet of surgical robots to include the most recent technology, the DaVinci Xi.
 In addition, we are the only hospital in Maine leading the way with four surgical robots, offering easy access, close to home, for our patients.
 This makes Northern Light Eastern Maine Medical Center home to the largest surgical robot program in the State of Maine.